GoogleCloudPlatform/healthcare/deploy/engine/README.md

 Terraform Engine is a framework to jump start your organization onto GCP.
-It is a Terraform module generator that puts together Terraform resources and modules into a complete deployment complete with values for your infrastructure.
+It is a Terraform module generator that puts together Terraform resources and modules into deployments complete with values for your infrastructure.

 ## Why?